Skip to content

 natural wood kitchen with large island

-Berwyn, PA Kitchen
+Berwyn, PA Kitchen framed cabinet construction

 Even some more expensive framed cabinet lines will need to be upgraded to this minimum level of construction quality.

-Examples of more expensive lines that need to have their construction upgraded to meet these minimums are DuraSupreme and Medallion.
+Examples of more expensive kitchen cabinet brands that need to have their construction upgraded to meet these minimums are DuraSupreme and Medallion.
 Often, if you can’t find out on a cabinet company’s website how the cabinets are constructed it is because they don’t meet these minimums.
 A company’s website might highlight their cabinetry being green, carb compliant, or American made.
 But if they are avoiding showing you how the cabinetry is constructed watch out!

 One important fact that consumers should be aware of is that both Consumer Reports and JD Power publish inaccurate cabinetry ratings based on customer satisfaction.

-Both Consumer Reports and JD Power also rate the same cabinetry being sold under different names at different places completely differently.
+Consumer Reports and JD Power also rate the same cabinetry being sold under different names at different places differently.
 Cabinet professionals know that these reports are misleading, and consumers should be advised not to consider them when evaluating the quality of cabinetry.

 If You Are Buying Kitchen Cabinets, Beware!

-What Kitchen Cabinet Brand is the Best for Me?
+Which Cabinet Brand is Best for Me?

 Paul